 - Know which type of App/Book/Media you are wanting to allow to be downloaded or consumed as this will determine the user's actions within the app.

 - Know how many licenses you have available (VPP licenses for example).

 - Know which restrictions you have applied in the specific profiles as this will also allow and disallow certain Apps/Books/Media to be accessed.

 The About page is a page detailing technical information about the device.
-It shows the current app build version, the support desk email address incase of any technical issues that may be experienced, the profile that is currently being applied to the device, the last successful sync date and time.
+It shows the current app build version, the support desk email address in case of any technical issues that may be experienced, the profile that is currently being applied to the device, the last successful sync date and time.

-There is also a manual Sync button which can be used by the user if required.
+There is also a manual Sync button that can be used by the user if required.
 This will normally be used to update the device state if profile changes have been made in the school dashboard and you wish to reflect that change before the application syncs to the server according to the configured poll period.
 Device syncing is usually done automatically or via the web dashboard.

 Please let us know if you found this helpful!